tmpfs/trucks/doc/readme/compiler.md

 The transform phase takes the parsed result and compiles the `<template>` elements to javascript functions that can be called from the component `render()` function.

-> TODO: implement and document the tranform phase
+> TODO: implement and document the transform phase

 ### Generate